ACCESSORIES

 Different Parts of the Scope

-Using Fixed or Variable Magnification Lenses
+Using Single or Variable Magnification Lenses

-Evaluating Magnification Levels
+Assessing Magnification Levels

 Eye Relief